bsmith89/longev-mgen/doc/submission.md

 At
 UM and TJL one highly abundant bacterial species was enriched nearly 4-fold in ACA treated mice.
-This species, designated as OTU-1, was classified as a member of the family _Muribaculaceae_ in order _Bacteroidales_.
+This species, defined at a 97% identity threshold of the 16S rRNA gene V4 region and designated as OTU-1, was classified as a member of the family _Muribaculaceae_ in order _Bacteroidales_.
 OTU-1 was also present and abundant at UT but was not significantly more abundant in ACA treated mice relative to controls.